lauriehimmel/wink/README.md

 - "pet of the day" on homepage
 - animations (ex. pet eating animation when you feed it)
 - hunger/happiness bar styling based on how hungry/happy pet is
+- update hunger based on time since animal was last fed

 ## Resources/Inspiration
 - Dog image [by Britt England](https://www.brittany-england.com/)